 How are students placed in the appropriate technique levels?

 Each student at The Ailey School is placed in levels according to their individual proficiency in ballet, Horton, and Graham-based modern.
-Levels are determined by the department chairpersons during placement classes at the beginning of the students first term of study.
+Levels are determined at the audition or by the department chairpersons during placement classes at the beginning of the students first term of study.
 Students are advised that levels at The Ailey School may not correspond to the levels at their prior schools.
 The Ailey School has 7 levels of ballet, 4 levels of Horton, and 4 levels of Graham-based modern.
-Pointe, Partnering, and Men’s Ballet are offered to students in Ballet IV or higher.
-Students are in placed jazz levels according to their ballet levels.
+Pointe, Partnering, and Men’s Ballet are offered to students in ballet IV or higher.
+Students are placed jazz levels according to their ballet levels.

 Does the School provide assistance in finding housing for students coming from out of the state to study during the academic year?